10.2.4. #pragma and #ifndef: Actor 2

 }

-driver.cpp.
-The main function, the sole content of driver.cpp, represents an application program that uses the classes specified above.
+Actor2: driver.cpp.
+The main function, the only code in driver.cpp, represents an application program that uses the classes specified above.
 It uses the class names as type specifiers to define the variables director, sidekick, and big_star.
 It also uses the class names to call the class's constructor functions.

 Header Files Summary